 When she was age 18, on July 14, 1831, Rebecca was joined in matrimony with 23-year-old John Wymer (1808-1887).
 He was a native of Washington County, PA.

-The couple produced six known children -- Alfred Wymer, Daniel Wymer, Louise J. Wymer, Esther Ann Werts, Rebecca Maria Taylor and Alzina Winn.
+The couple produced six known children -- Alfred Wymer, Daniel Wymer, Louise J. Wymer, Hester Ann "Esther" Werts, Rebecca Maria Taylor and Alzina Winn.

 They made their home in Muskingum County, where in 1849 John joined the Evangelical Lutheran Church.
 They kept a family Bible, published in 1858, in which they began writing the names of their children and their dates of birth.
-The Bible inscriptions later were of value for their elderly son Daniel in his efforts to obtain a Civil War pension.
+The Bible inscriptions later were of value for their elderly son Daniel in his efforts to prove his age in order to obtain a Civil War pension.

 Sadly, Rebecca died on June 7, 1854, at the age of 41, in Salem Township, Muskingum County.
 Her remains were placed into rest in the New Hope Lutheran Cemetery in Adamsville, Muskingum County.
 [Find-a-Grave]

 John remained a widower for a little more than a year.
 In the autumn of 1855, he married for a second time, to Margaret Wagoner ( ? - ? ).

 The Wymers worred during the Civil War as two sons and a son-in-law left home to serve in the Union Army.
 Then in 1865, John endured the death of his 30-year-old daughter Louisa.
 She was interred beside her mother in New Hope Lutheran Church Cemetery.